citusdata/citus_docs/cloud/monitoring.rst

 Like the systems above, VividCortex provides a metrics dashboard.
 While the other systems mostly focus on computer resources, VividCortex focuses on the performance of queries.
 It tracks their throughput, error rate, 99th percentile latency, and concurrency.

 To integrate VividCortex with Citus Cloud we'll be using the `Off-Host Configuration <https://docs.vividcortex.com/getting-started/off-host-installation/>`_.
-In this mode we create a database role that with permissions to read the PostgreSQL statistics tables, and give the role's login information to the VividCortex agent.
+In this mode we create a database role with permissions to read the PostgreSQL statistics tables, and give the role's login information to the VividCortex agent.
 VividCortex then connects and periodically collects information.

 Here's a step-by-step guide to get started.